zh-wang/YWeatherGetter4a/README.md

   This is a wrapper for getting weather information from Yahoo Weather RSS Feed.
   You can find its guideline here.
 [Yahoo Weather RSS Feed](https://developer.yahoo.com/weather/).
-  Note that, if you want to use weather API for commercial purpose, you should contact Yahoo's staff first.
+  Note that, if you want to use weather API for commercial purpose, you should contact Yahoo first.

 + How do I use it?
+   * __(from 2016/02) Because Yahoo has stopped free GPS position to WOEID service, YWeatherGetter4a now uses Android's `Geocoder` to fetch place name for a specific GPS position, then query Yahoo Weather api with it.
+Therefore, the result now may be somehow different now.__

    * First, implement YahooWeatherInfoListener in your Activity.
 Overwrite the callback function "gotWeatherInfo", which will be called after querying from Yahoo weather API.
 And, you need `INTERNET` and `ACCESS_NETWORK_STATE` to use `YWeatherGetter4a`.